From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Findings

 Cluster 14 focuses on guidelines for where masks need to be worn (e.g., spaces like grocery stores, hospitals, etc.) and how to wear masks correctly, especially referencing facial hair for men and makeup for women (cosmetology is one of the identifying words in Table \ref{tab:Cluster_users}).
 The efficacy of the surgical masks is brought into question.
 This discourse is about N95/KN95 masks and how they are more efficacious than other masks, especially with newer variants.
 Several public health professionals criticized the CDC guidelines about cloth and N95 masks.
 Specifically, they were arguing for mandating N95 masks in hospitals and for vulnerable populations.
 They were also frustrated with the scarcity of N95 masks and other protective gear in hospital settings.
 To make their point, the opponents of masking mandates posted earlier CDC guidelines that did not recommend masks along with the current recommendations that say otherwise.
 This is one of the earlier examples of the lack of clarity in CDC guidelines.
 Three of the users relied on screenshots of earlier CDC guidelines to argue against new, usually stricter, mitigation efforts (e.g., you should wear a mask even if you are not symptomatic).

 In Cluster 12, these concerns were localized to school district sports activities and how they can be reopened safely for families, teachers, and student-athletes.
 While some parents were pushing for a return to "normal," medical professionals pointed out that COVID infections of youth athletes can have long-term effects on them.
 They cautioned against reopening sporting events without adequate mitigation, including COVID testing.
 Many accounts included high school and college athletic departments (N=11), coaches and heads of athletic teams (N=5), and school administrators (N=2).
-A focus on relaying the latest mitigation guidelines by the CDC for sporting events was evident in neutral Tweets as discussed in \S\ref{subsec:neutral}.

 \paragraph{Positive Communication Frame: Wearing a mask is important to protect yourself and others} \paragraph{Neutral Communication Frame: KN-95 masks give a higher level of protection than cloth masks} \paragraph{Negative Communication Frame: Forcing people to wear a mask goes against our freedoms}